-For example, one parent’s style is kind, loving and lenient, while the other is strict, firm and takes a “tough love” approach.
-Other times both parents vacillate between both styles reacting to their children, but that typically results in parents feeling guilty, ineffective and helpless.
+For example, one parent’s style is kind, loving and lenient, while the other's is strict, firm and takes a “tough love” approach.
+Other times both parents vacillate between styles when reacting to their children, but that typically results in parents feeling guilty, ineffective and helpless.
 My role is to help parents step out of these patterns to find the right blend that sets respectful boundaries for the parent-child relationship.

 The best place to start is to chart a vision of what it is that you are trying to achieve as a parent and what you wish for your child(ren).
-The process is surprisingly easy and can take as little as five to 10 minutes to answer some thought provoking questions and then sharing them with your partner.
+The process is surprisingly easy and can take as little as five to 10 minutes to answer some thought-provoking questions and then share your responses with your partner.
 What you will likely find is that your values and goals are quite well-aligned.
 This exercise alone will serve as an anchor that you can return to often to reestablish just how on the same page you really are and want to be.

 No matter what tools or strategies you choose, finding that blend of kindness and firmness will be paramount to any successful Same Page strategy.

-Taking the time to have these conversations early in your parenting process will be an invaluable investment in your family.
+Taking the time to have these conversations early in your parenting career will be an invaluable investment in your family.
 Getting clear on your long-term goals as parents will set the stage for your near-term planning.
 Tackle two or three issues at a time so you don’t get overwhelmed and can measure progress.
-Take action by getting knowledgeable about resources available to equip you with the skills you will need to successful.
+Take action by getting knowledgeable about resources available to equip you with the skills you will need to be successful.

 Same Page Parenting is the journey.
 Knowing where you want to get to and why is the necessary roadmap.
 Isn’t it time you and your partner sat down to get on the same page?

 Editor's note: This story was originally published in 2017 and was updated in January 2022.